 - Rest days: First meal should ideally be the largest meal.
 As opposed to training days where the post-workout meal is the largest meal.

 Some intermittent fasting diets recommend that you do some sort of fasted exercise.
 That is, exercise when insulin levels are low and body fat is the primary source of energy.
 The theory is that it increases lipolysis and fat oxidation rates.
 This enables the body to burn more fat than normal in its fasted state.
 The blood supply to the abdominal region is also apparently increased whilst the body is in a fasted state.
-This is because fasted training assists with the impaired blood flow which usually limits fat burning in this region.
-A downside to fasted exercise to be aware of is that it can increase muscle breakdown rates.
-This could potentially mean lean muscles mass loss and some experience people mental/physical fatigue from having less energy.
-I have found using BCAA (Branch Chain Amino Acids) prior and after training a good workaround for this.
-Although I do personally seem to have more energy in a fasted state than if I had eaten earlier.
+This is because fasted training assists with impaired blood flow which usually limits fat burning in this region.

 Critique of intermittent fasting

-Although intermittent fasting has been shown to have benefits, it certainly isn’t for everyone, it is not recommended for pregnant women; people with diabetes or other similar eating disorders; individuals who suffer from stress or sleeping disorders and those who are new to dieting.
-Some people struggle with intermittent fasting earlier on, with hunger, weakness and lethargy being the main side effects after beginning the plan.
+Some people struggle with intermittent fasting earlier on, with hunger, weakness, and lethargy being the main side effects after beginning the plan.
 Like adapting to anything, be it exercise or any kind of diet, the body needs time to adapt to the changes.
 I did develop crazy hunger pangs myself initially, thankfully it proved only temporary, as my body adapted to the new meal schedule.
-Since starting I have experienced few difficulties and actually feel better overall.
-One counter-argument for intermittent fasting weight loss is that the limited eating times simply put participants into calorific deficit.
-Naturally, it would do this if calorie consumption was actually reduced.
-However, since intermittent fasting does not actually require calorie reduction but limiting daily eating times, it renders that argument invalid.
+Since starting I have experienced a few difficulties and actually feel better overall.

 An average day on the Leangains protocol

-Intermittent fasting is simply an eating plan that may/may not work for you.
-The arguments ‘for’ suggest that it does improve your health overall.
-That said, the long periods of fasting may be too much for those used to more regular eating periods.
-Granted, the eating plan is not for everybody, and this is fine.
-If it doesn’t work for you find something that does.
-There is only one correct diet at the end of the day and that is the one that works for you specifically.
-In its defence, I have found intermittent fasting to be a valuable tool in helping me drop weight quickly and effectively (post-holidays!).
-It helps me balance out my eating habits, is easy for weekly planning and less stressful (no rushing around for food in the evenings).
+In its defense, I have found intermittent fasting to be a valuable tool in helping me drop weight quickly and effectively (post-holidays!).
+It helps me balance out my eating habits, is easy for weekly planning, and is less stressful (no rushing around for food in the evenings).
 Overall, I feel my health is a lot better, with training and adequate nutrition I manage to drop weight and keep lean muscle very effectively.
-Ok, so it has worked for me the only way you will know if it is for you is if you give it a try!
-Happy fasting!
-For more information on the Leangains Protocol straight from the horse’s mouth, click on the link below.